Table of Contents

 Strength of Salicylic Acid In A Face Wash

-While choosing a face wash containing salicylic acid is good for your oily acne-prone skin, you should always be careful about how much of the chemical you are putting on your face.
-Go through the label of your face wash before applying in order to ensure the safety of your skin.
-Typically, anything applicable to the face should not contain more than 2% of salicylic acid.
-If it contains up to 3%, it is better to be used for other parts of the body excluding the face.
-If a product has 10% to 30% salicylic acid, it can easily cause ‘salicylic acid poisoning’.
+While choosing a face wash containing salicylic acid that is suitable for your oily, acne-prone skin, you should always be careful about how much chemical you put on your face.
+Go through the label of your face wash before applying to ensure your skin’s safety.
+Anything applicable to the face should not contain more than 2% salicylic acid.
+If it contains up to 3%, it is better for other body parts, excluding the face.
+A product with 10% to 30% salicylic acid can easily cause ‘salicylic acid poisoning.’

 Benefits of a Salicylic Acid Face Wash